279 El Camino Real (Near La Cruz)

 Simmered Clams with Turnip in Broth ($15) had lots of clams and some bland turnips.
 This dish did not have very much flavor.

-Service was about average for a place like this although it seems to be better on our last visit in 2012.
+Service was about average for a place like this although it seems to be better on our last visit in 2015.
 You have to hunt down the workers for most requests.
+They also push you out the door when another party is waiting.
 The quality of the food is very high here especially factoring in the cost.
 Some of their specialty dishes are pretty good.
 This is a good place for quality Cantonese Chinese Dinner especially for exotic dishes.
 Others in their top notch category include Asian Pearl, Millbrae, Koi Palace in Daly City, and R&G Lounge in San Francisco.

 203 W. Valley Blvd